Volunteer Opportunities

 Invasive Species Removal

-Our volunteers have been working diligently week after week in a few targeted areas of the Nature Center where we are removing Autumn Olive (Elaeagnus umbellata), Japanese Honeysuckle (Lonicera japonica), Multiflora Rose (Rosa multiflora), Garlic Mustard (Alliaria petiolata), and Mugwort (Artemisia vulgaris)
+Our volunteers have been working diligently week after week in a few targeted areas around the Nature Center where we are removing Autumn Olive (Elaeagnus umbellata), Japanese Honeysuckle (Lonicera japonica), Multiflora Rose (Rosa multiflora), Garlic Mustard (Alliaria petiolata), and Mugwort (Artemisia vulgaris), among other invasive plant species.

 Plants Sale

-Several volunteers worked throughout the winter and spring to prepare for and run one of our largest fundraisers of the year - our Native Plant Sale.
+Several volunteers work throughout the winter and spring each year to prepare for and run one of our largest fundraisers of the year - our Native Plant Sale.
+Community members are invited and encouraged to visit and come home with some native plants!

 Planting Native Species